 For teaching in France, I didn’t have an interview.
 They just used my personal statement, so make sure you spend time writing a very good statement!

 For Spain, you do not need to speak any Spanish.
 However, when I applied in 2018, Spain required A2 level of Spanish.
 I had an interview just to check my level of Spanish and it was the easiest interview ever.
 Just 3 questions; “What is your name?”, “How are you?” and “What do you like about Spanish culture?”
 For the last question, I said I love Spanish music, dancing and food.
 Fastest and easiest interview ever.
 It was over in minutes!
 I found out later that day that I passed.

-Make sure you ask someone to write your reference before the deadline, as references should be completed by the 12th of February 2020, one week after the applications close.
+Make sure you ask someone to write your reference before the deadline, as references should be completed by the 10th of February 2021 at 4 pm GMT, one week after the applications close.

 I asked my tutor at university.
 You can ask previous employers or teachers.
 As much as it is tempting, do not ask your family or your best friends…